-Dogs entering their senior years suffer from failing vision and diminishing hearing, just like humans do.
+Dogs entering their senior years suffer from failing vision and hearing, just like humans do.
 These conditions don’t typically cause pain.
 However, they can be disorienting and distressful for our aging pets.
-Owners can help by understanding the conditions and developing coping strategies for hearing and vision loss.
+Owners can help by understanding the conditions and developing coping strategies for hearing and vision loss in dogs.

 When clients bring their dogs to me for a hearing problem, they often insist their dog has lost hearing overnight.
 Sometimes they think something is blocking the ear canal.
 I’ve looked in many ears, and I have yet to see a deafness-causing blockage.
 Just as in people, this is not a sudden loss, but rather a slow process.

-But, dogs can compensate as their hearing diminishes.
+But dogs can compensate as their hearing diminishes.
 They may rely on floor vibrations as you walk towards them or make a loud noise.
-In this case, you will see a difference if they are lying on carpet or a hard floor.
+In this case, you will see a difference if they are lying on a carpet or a hard floor.

-How can you tell if the hearing is gone?
+How can you tell if your dog’s hearing is gone?
 Test by snapping your fingers behind your dog’s head.
 Look for a startle or at least a glance at you.
 If there’s no reaction, try clapping your hands.
 If there is still no response, hearing ability is likely gone.

-Our 14-year-old Courtney eventually suffered a total loss of hearing.
+Our 14-year-old dog, Courtney, eventually suffered a total loss of hearing.
 It was getting harder and harder for her to hear, and we could “sneak” into the house without her knowing.
 We knew all her hearing was gone for good when she slept soundly through a booming thunderstorm.

-When dogs’ sight begins to slip, you might notice them bumping into things, acting hesitant to go down stairs, and having difficulty navigating the transition from sidewalk to the road.
+When dogs’ sight begins to slip, you might notice them bumping into things, acting hesitant to go down the stairs, and having difficulty navigating the transition from the sidewalk to the road.

 Lighting can impact dogs’ ability to see.
-Dogs can run through the bush in the dark, where we would be falling and hitting trees.
+Dogs can usually run through bushes in the dark, while we would be falling and hitting trees.
 We can use this innate ability to test vision.
 Turn down the lighting to where you can just see, then put cardboard boxes in the hallway.
 If the dog walks into a box, they may have a vision problem.

-Once we’ve identified a loss of vision, we need to find out why it’s there.
-Possible causes include:
+Once we’ve identified loss of vision, we need to find out why it’s there.
+Possible causes of vision loss in dogs include:

-Glaucoma: If the dog has both acute vision loss and painful red eyes, it may be related to glaucoma, which requires emergency treatment.
+If the dog has both acute vision loss and painful, red eyes, it may be related to dog glaucoma.
+Glaucoma in dogs requires emergency treatment.

-Cataracts: These white opacities in the lens of the eye block vision.
-They can arise in young dogs with a genetic predisposition, but later in life, they can be associated with diabetes.
-We normally don’t treat cataracts.
+Cataracts in dogs, which appear as white areas in the lens of the eye, can block vision.
+They can arise in young dogs with a genetic predisposition, but later in life, they can also be associated with diabetes.

-Nuclear sclerosis: This condition is a graying of the lens commonly seen in dogs over eight years old.
+This condition is a graying of the lens commonly seen in dogs over 8 years old.
 Nuclear sclerosis does not block vision, but it can cause near-focusing issues.

-Progressive retinal atrophy: PRA affects the back of the eye through the deterioration of the retina.
-This irreversible change takes a year or more to cause blindness, but it is a continually worsening condition.
+PRA in dogs affects the back of the eye through the deterioration of the retina.
+This irreversible change takes a year or more to cause blindness, but it is a condition that gets worse over time.

 What Owners Can Do